mariohamann/wc-storybook-helpers/README.md

 # Storybook Helpers for Web Components

+> This is a fork from https://github.com/break-stuff/wc-storybook-helpers.
+Maybe the original is more up-to-date than this fork.

 Helpers designed to make integrating Web Components with Storybook easier.

 There are a number of things that this helper library does to provide devs with a better experience with Storybook and Web Components: